My name is Vivia Barron,

 Every coastline has it’s faded memories, and my artwork swells with nostalgia and a

-thickly colored brush stroke pays homage to the postcards and discarded photographs I draw
+brush stroke pays homage to the vintage postcards and photographs I draw

 my inspiration from.

-Before I lived in St. Petersburg, I studied art at the International Academy of The Arts in Florida
+Before I lived in St. Petersburg, I studied art at the International Academy of The Arts and Design in Florida and Atlanta

-and went on to cook with color at my Caribbean fusion former restaurant, Vivia’s Kitchen in
+and went on to cook at my Caribbean fusion former restaurant, Vivia’s Kitchen in

 Before all, I’m a mother, an artist and a Black woman painting people like me from the past and